 Is God guilty of animal cruelty?

-What’s so surprising about animal suffering is just how many diseases and defects are endemic to specific kinds of animals.
+What is perhaps most alarming about animal suffering is just how many diseases and defects are endemic to specific kinds of animals.
 It’s as if predation and accidents alone were not enough suffering, so God had to design specialized bacteria, viruses, parasites, and diseases to multiply the suffering of animals.

-Take, for example, the Tasmanian Devil we discussed earlier.
+Take, for example, the Tasmanian Devil discussed earlier.
 Even at birth, poor design ensures that his odds of dying outnumber his odds of surviving.
 But those that do survive are more than likely to contract Devil Facial Tumour Disease, a fatal contagious cancer that causes large growths on the devil’s face, making it difficult for them to eat or see, and putting the entire species at risk of extinction.

 If God created this world for humans, why include the animals in our suffering?

 Can we trust a God who abuses animals?